 Guide to Student Writing for Publication & Prizes

 Many Suffolk students have won prizes in writing competitions and been published in outside journals and other publications.
-The lists of published students and writing competition prize winners show these past successes and will surely continue to grow.
+The lists of published students writing competition prize winners show these past successes and will surely continue to grow.

 The following resources are suggested to help you write your winning article and get it published.